Nkluge-correa/TeenyTinyLlama/cards/datasets/instruct-aira-dataset-v2.md

 ### Curation Rationale

-This dataset was developed are part of [Nicholas Kluge's](https://nkluge-correa.github.io/) doctoral dissertation, "_Dynamic Normativity: Necessary and Sufficient Conditions for Value Alignment._" This research was funded by CNPq (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), FAPERGS (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), and DAAD (Deutscher Akademischer Austauschdienst), as part of a doctoral research project tied to Philosophy departments of PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul) and the University of Bonn.
+This dataset was developed are part of [Nicholas Kluge's](https://nkluge-correa.github.io/) doctoral dissertation, "_[Dynamic Normativity: Necessary and Sufficient Conditions for Value Alignment](https://arxiv.org/abs/2406.11039)_".
+This research was funded by CNPq (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), FAPERGS (Fundação de Amparo à Pesquisa do Estado do Rio Grande do Sul), and DAAD (Deutscher Akademischer Austauschdienst), as part of a doctoral research project tied to Philosophy departments of PUCRS (Pontifícia Universidade Católica do Rio Grande do Sul) and the University of Bonn.

 ### Source Data